Closet Switchover: Autumn Edition

 ✔️ Spruce up pieces with a brush, sweater stone or fabric shaver

-Pictured here is the Pilo 2 fabric shaver in the newest color sage.
+Pictured here is Steamery's Pilo 2 fabric shaver in sage.

 ✔️ Sew buttons back on, reweave wool snags and mend holes

-All sewing kits should come with the basics you need to do light mending, whether you buy your kit online, in a hobby shop or in an airport terminal!
-The one we carry comes with a mending guide for novices (just scan the QR code on the kit).
+All sewing kits should come with the basics you need to do light mending, whether you buy your kit online, in a hobby shop or in an airport terminal (the one we carry even comes with a mending guide for novices—just scan the QR code on the kit).

 Sewing buttons back on and mending holes helps pieces stay in the rotation longer.
-Don't worry about not being able to mend perfectly—aside from invisible mending there's also a thing called visible mending, which we are obsessed with!
+Don't worry about not being able to mend perfectly—aside from invisible mending there's also the option of visible mending (so inspiring!).

 ✔️ Wash items before you use them

-Don't forget to hand wash or machine wash your clothing, accessories and blankets before snuggling into them!
+Last but not least, don't forget to wash your clothing, accessories and blankets before snuggling up.
 It's a good idea for summer clothes to be washed and dried before going into storage too.

 Words by Mutia Adisoma